Vintage Bagpipes

 CAD $4,995 plus shipping

-This set likely dates from the 1890s or a little later.
+This set likely dates from around 1900 or a little later.
 It is made in ebony and full mounted in ivory.
-It was purchased as a Duncan MacDougall, but since that time has been identified as possibly being Gavin MacDougall, possibly John Center.
+It was purchased as a Duncan MacDougall, but since that time has been identified being John Center.

 At some point fairly recently the set was stripped and refinished by Dunbar Bagpipes.
 One of the tenor tops had been broken and subsequently lost, so a replica piece was made in African blackwood, with premium imitation ivory mounts that match the set extremely well.
 The blowpipe had also been lost.
 A replica has been made with a nicely matching holly mount.
 The set is priced accordingly.